ishaan1234/ishaan1234/README.md

 - 👋 Hi, I’m @Ishaan
-- 👀 I am a 3rd year B. Tech Student pursuing my degree in Artificial Intelligence and Machine Learning
+- 👀 I am a final year B. Tech Student pursuing my degree in Artificial Intelligence and Machine Learning
 - 🌱 I’m a machine learning enthusiast and am currently learning about Neural Networks and Deep Learning and trying to gain experience in the said field
 - 📫 How to reach me Mail:ishaang1410@gmail.com